joe cortez bio

 After selling the deli, Joe worked with several doctors in the field of Ophthalmology in New York, New Jersey and Nevada.
 After moving to Nevada in 1992, Joe was appointed as a Deputy Constable in North Las Vegas from 1995-1999, and by two governors (Gibbons and Gwinn) to serve on the Nevada State Nursing Board as a consumer member, serving two terms in Nevada.
 It has always been important to Joe throughout his career to give back to the community.
 Joe's a graduate of the FBI Citizens Academy Alumni class 2004 to present.

-Having started his professional boxing referee career in New York in 1977, Joe worked fifteen years refereeing major championship fights in New York, New Jersey and around the world.
+Having started his professional boxing referee career in New York in 1977, Joe worked 35 years as referee major championship fights in NY, NJ, Nevada and around the world.
 Joe was recruited by the Nevada State Athletic Commission in 1992, and quickly became one of New York and Nevada's preferred boxing referees for World Title Fights.

-Joe has refereed over 176 World Championship Fights, which included such great fighters as: Roberto Duran, Oscar De La Hoya, Julio Cesar Chavez, Evander Holyfield, Floyd Mayweather, Manny Pacquiao, Fernando Vargas, Felix Trinidad just to name a few.
+Joe has refereed over 176 World Championship Fights, which included such great fighters as: Mike Tyson, George Foreman, Roberto Duran, Oscar De La Hoya, Julio Cesar Chavez, Evander Holyfield, Floyd Mayweather, Manny Pacquiao, Fernando Vargas, Felix Trinidad just to name a few.
 Joe is known for his catchphrase during pre-fight instructions, "I'm Fair But I'm Firm!" is now a registered trademark.

-Joe has appeared in several major production films including: "Rocky Balboa" with Sylvester Stallone, "I Spy" with "Play It To The Bone" with Antonio Bandares and Woody Harrelson; and "Undisputed" with Wesley Snipes.
+Joe has appeared in several major production films including: "Rocky Balboa" with Sylvester Stallone, "I Spy" with Eddie Murphy, "Play It To The Bone" with Antonio Banderas and Woody Harrelson; and "Undisputed" with Wesley Snipes.

 Joe Cortez was inducted into the in New Jersey Boxing Hall Of Fame in 1998, World Boxing Hall Of Fame 2000, the International Boxing Hall Of Fame in 2011 and Nevada Boxing Hall Of Fame in 2013.
 He retired from refereeing in September 2012 after Canelo Alvarez vs Josesito Lopez championship fight.